 Zero Waste: In keeping with SPEC’s values, this event is striving to be zero waste, meaning exhibitors will be handing out as little waste as possible.
 RSVP to receive the post-event poster package, which includes educational material from all of our booths.

-A big thank you to our sponsors and partners:
+A big thank you to our sponsors, partners, and generous in-kind donors:

 Aviva Community Fund